nathan-king/YelpCamp/README.md

 # YelpCamp

-A Node.js application with RESTful routing utilising Bootstrap -- from The Web Developer's Bootcamp by Colt Steele.
+A Node.js application with RESTful routing -- from The Web Developer's Bootcamp by Colt Steele.

 ## Features

-* Responsive web design utilising **Bootstrap**
+* Responsive web design utilising **Bootstrap** and **Sass**
 * Flash messages that respond to user input using **connect-flash**
 * Manage camgrounds and comments (create, edit and delete)
 * Authentication (admin and user registration and login) utilising **passport.js**